jiaxhm/WPGST/README.md

 # WPGST: Wavelet Pooling Group Swin Transformer For Superpixel Segmentation

-Our paper “WPGST: Wavelet Pooling Group Swin Transformer For Superpixel Segmentation” has been submitted to the International Conference on Acoustics, Speech, and Signal Processing 2026 (ICASSP 2026).

 Convolutional neural networks (CNNs) are widely used in su perpixel segmentation.
 However, conventional CNNs mainly rely on local convolution and pooling operations, which lim